-In 2021, this labor shortage is still apparent – according to a study by the Bureau of Labor Statistics, only 6.7 million hires were reported out of 10.9 million open positions this year.
-Additionally, the quit rate is at an all-time high of 2.9 percent.
+In 2022, this labor shortage is still apparent – according to a study by the Bureau of Labor Statistics, only 6.3 million hires were reported out of 10.1 million open positions this year.
+Additionally, the quit rate is still higher than pre-COVID times at 2.7%.

 So, what does this mean for ecommerce brands?
 There’s an added element of difficulty in finding fulfillment partners who can guarantee the workforce needed to scale during peak season.
 To get ahead of these shortages, it’s important to look for 3PL partners who are fully prepared to handle this squeeze.

 For a confident peak season, brands not only need to look for 3PLs who place a significant value on the culture and appreciation of their workforce, but who also invest in automation and seasonal labor to help negate labor shortages.